-1.† Complete an hours audit request form.† The Texas Higher Education Coordinating Board does not provide TWU with†your total hours attempted at all Texas Public higher education institutions.† You'll need to complete the audit request form to receive this total.
+1. Complete a Release of Excess Hours Information form.
+The Texas Higher Education Coordinating Board does not provide TWU with your total hours attempted at all Texas Public higher education institutions.
+You'll need to complete the audit request form to receive this total.

-3.† Upon receipt of your audit results, make an appointment with your academic adviser.
+3. Upon receipt of your audit results, make an appointment with your academic advisor.

 Instructions for Drop Form

-You, your instructor and your adviser must sign the form.† If you would like to have the drop excused, circle the applicable reason on the form.† For reasons 1-4 see Student Life.† For reasons 5-6, visit the Office of Undergraduate Studies, preferably by appointment.† Additional documentation will be required.
+You, your instructor and your advisor must sign the Drop/Add form.
+If you would like to have the drop excused, circle the applicable reason on the form.
+For reasons 1-4 see Student Life.
+For reasons 5-6, visit the Office of Undergraduate Studies, preferably by appointment.
+Additional documentation will be required.

 Academic Problem Resolution Form

-†Grade appeal procedures of a department, college, or school shall be followed.† Appeals must begin with an appeal to the faculty no later than 10 class days after the grade decision is made.
-If a student wishes to appeal the decision further, appeals are made in writing beginning with the associate dean, chair, or program directorís level and following department, college, or school procedures for additional levels.
-Graduate students may appeal to the graduate dean if grade issues are not resolved at the college level.
+University grade appeal procedures shall be followed.
+Appeals must begin with an appeal to the faculty no later than 10 class days after the grade decision is made.
+If a student wishes to appeal the decision further, appeals are made in writing beginning with the associate dean, chair, or program director's level and following department, college or school procedures for additional levels.
+Graduate students may appeal to the graduate dean and undergraduate students may appeal to the Office of Undergraduate Studies if grade issues are not resolved at the college level.
 Appeals at each level must be made in writing no later than 10 class days after the date of the decision of the previous level.
-The ten days for appeals at each level do not include weekends, holidays, or days between academic sessions.
-All grade changes must be made through the Registrarís Office within one year of the original grade assignment.†
+The ten days for appeals at each level do not include weekends, holidays or days between academic sessions.
+All grade changes must be made through the Registrar's Office within one year of the original grade assignment.

-Based on grade point average of 3.5 in a fall or spring semester, undergraduate students who complete at least 12 graded credit hours (excluding courses with pass/fail) are eligible for the Deanís List in recognition of their excellence in academic work.
+Based on a term grade point average of 3.5-3.99 in a fall or spring semester, undergraduate students who complete at least 12 graded credit hours (excluding courses with pass/fail) are eligible for the Dean’s List in recognition of their excellence in academic work.
 Students are notified of this honor by their Dean.